dotnet/docs-maui/docs/user-interface/graphics/paint/index.md

 <!-- Sample link goes here -->

-The .NET Multi-platform App UI (MAUI) graphics library includes the ability to paint graphical objects with solid colors, gradients, repeating images, and patterns.
+The .NET Multi-platform App UI (.NET MAUI) graphics library includes the ability to paint graphical objects with solid colors, gradients, repeating images, and patterns.

 The `Paint` class is an abstract class that paints an object with its output.
 Classes that derive from `Paint` describe different ways of painting an object.
 The following list describes the different paint types available in the .NET MAUI graphics library: